prpole/dissertation/chapter2/main.md

 three farms?'
 It was his kind that destroyed New England.
 Back there great sections are relapsing to wilderness. [...]
-And the same thing is going on, in one way or another, the same land-robbing and hogging, over the rest of the country [...]. [@london_valley_1999 348]
+And the same thing is going on, in one way or another, the same land-robbing and hogging, over the rest of the country.... [@london_valley_1999 348]

 Though Hastings spreads the blame to include other groups later in the passage, it is clear from context that when he condemns "our record in this country," he means "our" in reference to Saxon's ideas about the benevolent land-hunger of Anglo-Americans.
-Her eager appropriation of this identity and the response to land it implies is almost mocked by proximity to the rube who thinks exhausting soil is a good working definition of successful farming.
+Her eager appropriation of this identity and the response to land it implies is almost mocked by proximity to the man who thinks exhausting soil is a good working definition of successful farming.
 What Saxon earlier took as a welcome part of an inherited identity is presented back to her as a cause of widespread environmental destruction.

-Overcoming this rapacious wastefulness requires them to overcome nothing less than their sense of racial superiority itself.
+Overcoming this rapacious wastefulness requires them to overcome none other than their sense of racial superiority.
 As they travel through the country north of Oakland on their way to the Sonoma Valley, their many agricultural epiphanies are occasioned by encounters with immigrants, particularly the Portuguese.
-Speaking to a local "linesman" laying telephone wire for a farm owned by Portuguese immigrants, they are told that the price of land immediately outside the city is so high because it has increased in productivity and vitality by the labors of primarily Portuguese farmers, who merely by "bein' wise to farmin'" are able to "get more out of twenty acres than [native-born Americans] could out of a hundred an' sixty."
-The problem is the approach to agriculture and a general lack of horticultural knowledge, the same lack that would soon cause the dust bowl, derived from the ignorance that caused the British countryside to be disastrously overgrazed.
+Speaking to a local "linesman" laying telephone wire for a farm owned by Portuguese immigrants, they are told that the price of land immediately outside the city is so high because its productivity and vitality have been increased by the labors of primarily Portuguese farmers, who merely by "bein' wise to farmin'" are able to "get more out of twenty acres than [native-born Americans] could out of a hundred an' sixty."
+The problem is the approach to agriculture and a general lack of horticultural knowledge, the same lack that would soon cause the dust bowl, derived from the same ignorance that caused the British countryside to be disastrously overgrazed.
 Or, as one interlocutor puts it: "we ain't got the *sabe*."[@london_valley_1999 247-9]

-The abrupt shift to Portuguese with the word "sabe" is telling, in that it contains a common trend among California farmers of the moment to link racial and national identity causally with horticultural acumen.
+The abrupt shift to Portuguese with the word "*sabe*" is telling, in that it encapsulates a common trend among California farmers of the moment to link racial and national identity causally with horticultural acumen.
 London kept a file with the manuscripts of *The Valley of the Moon*, currently housed at the Jack London Collection at the Huntington Library in California, containing pages of source material from which he drew liberal inspiration for the novel's insights on farming and the state of rural California.
-Much of this material will be discussed in the next chapter, but on the connection between horticulture and nationality, several pieces stand out.
-Two pieces in a *Saturday Evening Post* series entitled "Lessons From Our Alien Farmers" were particularly fruitful.
+More of this material will be discussed in the next chapter, but on the connection between horticulture and nationality, several pieces stand out.
+Two pieces in a *Saturday Evening Post* series entitled "Lessons From Our Alien Farmers" were particularly fruitful for London's composition of the novel.
 Written by Forrest Crissey, a regular contributor to the *Post* who would go on to write a book called *The Story of Foods* on similar issues, two articles from October 7 and November 18, 1911 discuss the role of Dalmatian and Portuguese farmers in transforming the burnt-out plots of rural California into thriving farmland.
-London would paraphrase passages of Crissey's reports in *The Valley of the Moon* as well as drawing details of these farmers' ingenuity.
-In the November article on the Portuguese, for example, Crissey describes a brace made out of wood grafted into the crotch of apple-tree branches, which grow with the tree and help the branches withstand the weight of a heavy harvest.
-London had a habit of making notes for scenes or writing snippets of dialogue directly in the margins of his source material;
-and in this section of Crissey's article, he wrote Billy's response to the live-wood brace: "Billy remarks: 'What a growth!
+London would paraphrase passages of Crissey's reports and draw on details of these farmers' ingenuity in *The Valley of the Moon*.
+In the November article on the Portuguese, for example, Crissey describes a brace made out of living wood grafted into the crotch of apple-tree branches, which grow with the tree and help the branches withstand the weight of a heavy harvest.
+London had a habit of making notes for scenes or writing snippets of dialogue directly in the margins of his source material, and in this section of Crissey's article, he wrote Billy's response to the live-wood brace: "Billy remarks: 'What a growth!
 A curiosity!'"
-The linesman who mourns Anglo-Americans lack of "sabe" likewise appears in the margins of that page, along with notes toward his speech.
+The linesman who mourns Anglo-Americans lack of "sabe" likewise appears in the margins of that page, along with notes toward his speech.[@london_jack_1916 JL1369]

 London's tendency to discuss agricultural principles as racial traits also appears to derive from his reading of Crissey's articles, both Crissey's own